-The faithful love of God has never failed me.
-To not trust Him in this moment would be to spit in His face.
-I have absolutely nothing apart from Him.
-This is the story of lives turned upside down by the gospel.
-I have been telling it for years in my prayer journal, but it is time for you to know.
+The faithful love of God has never failed us!
+To not trust Him in this moment is to ignore who He is and all He has done.
+We have absolutely nothing apart from Jesus, but in Him, we have life, value, and purpose.
+God can make sinners into worshipers.
+This is the story of lives turned upside down by His gospel.

 Subscribe to this blog